Telatrygon acutirostra: Biology and ecology

 Virtually nothing is known of the natural history of T. acutirostra.
 One male specimen 35.4 cm was immature, while another 72.5 cm across was mature.
 It is presumably aplacental viviparous like other stingrays.

+Human interactions

-Human interactionsTelatrygon acutirostra likely forms part of coastal bottom trawl and set net fishery catches operating off Japan and elsewhere, though specific utilization data is required.
-The International Union for Conservation of Nature (IUCN) has assessed this species as Near Threatened, as it would be highly susceptible to increasing fishing pressure given its possibly limited geographic distribution.
+Telatrygon acutirostra likely forms part of coastal bottom trawl and set net fishery catches operating off Japan and elsewhere, though specific utilization data is required.
+The International Union for Conservation of Nature (IUCN) has assessed this species as Vulnerable, as it would be highly susceptible to increasing fishing pressure given its possibly limited geographic distribution.